Bastien-Jacques/GenNet/README.md

 ### Conclusion

-This work is part of a broader project on 3D shape generation and aerodynamic optimization, combining geometric learning (via SDF) and physical property prediction (drag coefficient $$C_d).The goal was to develop a model capable of encoding a 3D shape into a latent vector and optimizing this vector according to physical criteria while accounting for predictive uncertainty.
+This work is part of a broader project on 3D shape generation and aerodynamic optimization, combining geometric learning (via SDF) and physical property prediction (drag coefficient $C_d$).The goal was to develop a model capable of encoding a 3D shape into a latent vector and optimizing this vector according to physical criteria while accounting for predictive uncertainty.

 A dual-head autoencoder was trained on the DrivAerNet++ dataset to jointly predict the Signed Distance Function (SDF) and the corresponding drag coefficient.A constrained latent-space optimization procedure was then implemented to minimize $C_d$, leveraging MC Dropout to capture epistemic uncertainty and a Mahalanobis distance regularization to remain close to the known shape manifold.